mongodb/terraform-provider-mongodbatlas/examples/MongoDB-Atlas-AWS-VPC-Peering/Readme.md

 ``` bash
 $ terraform plan
 ```
-This project currently does the below deployments:
+This project currently creates the below deployments:

 - MongoDB cluster - M10
 - MongoDB User (Pass the values when asked)